tssa017/move_and_groove/README.md

 Move and Groove is a fitness tracking app that allows users to sign up and monitor their progress towards fitness goals by logging their activities 🏊‍♀️

 I designed and built this full-stack application as project 6 for the OpenClassrooms Full Stack Developer path.
-For the back-end I use Ruby on Rails with Devise for authentication.
+For the back-end I use Ruby on Rails with Devise for authentication and PostgreSQL for the database.
 For the front-end I use Tailwind CSS.

 ## Features